CQWEO/COVEDUDE/README.md

             end
         end
     end)
-    Tab:Toggle("Disable Snare","Makes it so you won't get stunned or take damage from Snare when stepping on it.",false,function(Bool)
+    Tab:Toggle("Delete Snare","Makes it so you won't get stunned or take damage from Snare when stepping on it.",false,function(Bool)
         DisableSnare = Bool
         for _,Object in pairs(workspace.CurrentRooms:GetDescendants()) do
             if Object.Name == "Snare" then